LuisYonOfficial/TelemetricOBD/README.md

 It had a UART interface to connect to other handheld diagnostic tools.
 I want to modernize this design and update its MCU to the STM32 family for higher performance and open source all aspects of its development for my specific vehicle and set different configuration packets for a range of SAE CAN standards.

 Due to current chip shortage.
 I will be creating the first revision set with an Arduino Nano with an interfaced CAN breakout board.
-This will then be translated ot the new chipset along with an added CAN logic chip.
+This will then be translated to the new chipset along with an added CAN logic chip.

 Notes on CAN Interfacing with STM32: https://controllerstech.com/can-protocol-in-stm32/